Image noise: Read noise

-In digital camera photography, the incoming photons (light) are converted to a voltage.
+In digital photography, incoming photons are converted to a charge in the form of electrons.
 This voltage then passes through the signal processing chain of the digital camera and is digitized by an analog-to-digital converter.
-Any voltage fluctuations in the signal processing chain, that contribute to a deviation of analog-to-digital units, from the ideal value proportional to the photon count, is called read noise.
+Any voltage fluctuations in the signal processing chain that contribute to deviation from the ideal value, proportional to the photon count, are called read noise.

 Effects of sensor size

-The size of the image sensor, or effective light collection area per pixel sensor, is the largest determinant of signal levels that determine signal-to-noise ratio and hence apparent noise levels, assuming the aperture area is proportional to sensor area, or that the f-number or focal-plane illuminance is held constant.
-That is, for a constant f-number, the sensitivity of an imager scales roughly with the sensor area, so larger sensors typically create lower noise images than smaller sensors.
-In the case of images bright enough to be in the shot noise limited regime, when the image is scaled to the same size on screen, or printed at the same size, the pixel count makes little difference to perceptible noise levels – the noise depends primarily on sensor area, not how this area is divided into pixels.
-For images at lower signal levels (higher ISO settings), where read noise (noise floor) is significant, more pixels within a given sensor area will make the image noisier if the per pixel read noise is the same.
+The amount of light collected over the whole sensor during the exposure is the largest determinant of signal levels that determine signal-to-noise ratio for shot noise and hence apparent noise levels.

+The f-number is indicative of light density in the focal plane (e.g., photons per square micron).
+With constant f-numbers, as focal length increases, the lens aperture diameter increases, and the lens collects more light from the subject.
+As the focal length required to capture a scene at a specific angle of view is roughly proportional to the width of the sensor, given an f-number the amount of light collected is roughly proportional to the area of the sensor, resulting in a better signal-to-noise ratio for larger sensors.
+With constant aperture diameters, the amount of light collected and the signal-to-noise ratio for shot noise are both independent of sensor size.
+In the case of images bright enough to be in the shot noise limited regime, when the image is scaled to the same size on screen, or printed at the same size, the pixel count makes little difference to perceptible noise levels – the noise depends primarily on the total light over the whole sensor area, not how this area is divided into pixels.
+For images at lower signal levels (higher ISO settings) where read noise (noise floor) is significant, more pixels within a given sensor area will make the image noisier if the per pixel read noise is the same.

 For example, the noise level produced by a Four Thirds sensor at ISO 800 is roughly equivalent to that produced by a full frame sensor (with roughly four times the area) at ISO 3200, and that produced by a 1/2.5" compact camera sensor (with roughly 1/16 the area) at ISO 100.
-This ability to produce acceptable images at higher sensitivities is a major factor driving the adoption of DSLR cameras, which tend to use larger sensors than compacts.
-An example shows a DSLR sensor at ISO 400 creating less noise than a point-and-shoot sensor at ISO 100.
+All cameras will have roughly the same ISO setting for a given scene at the same shutter speed and the same f-number – resulting in substantially less noise with the full frame camera.
+Conversely, if all cameras were using lenses with the same aperture diameter, the ISO settings would be different across the cameras, but the noise levels would be roughly equivalent.

 Sensor fill factor

 The image sensor has individual photosites to collect light from a given area.
 Not all areas of the sensor are used to collect light, due to other circuitry.
 A higher fill factor of a sensor causes more light to be collected, allowing for better ISO performance based on sensor size.
+With backside-illuminated CMOS sensors, the fill factor is close to 100%.